abpframework/abp/docs/en/UI/Angular/Loading-Directive.md

 ## Usage

 The `LoadingDirective` is easy to use.
 The directive's selector is **`abpLoading`**.
-By adding the `abpLoading` attribute to an HTML element , you can activate the `LoadingDirectiveective` for the HTML element when value is true.
+By adding the `abpLoading` attribute to an HTML element, you can activate the `LoadingDirectiveective` for the HTML element when the value is true.

 See an example usage: